Waves, sound and light: Identify, describe and apply principles of waves

 [latex]\scriptsize \begin{align*}n & =\displaystyle \frac{{2L}}{{{{\lambda }_{n}}}}\\ & =\displaystyle \frac{{2(35.5)}}{{23.67}}\\ & =2.999\\ & \approx 3\end{align*}[/latex]

-The third harmonic will therefore be associated with a wavelength of [latex]\scriptsize 23.67\ \text{cm}[/latex].
+The third harmonic will therefore be associated with a wavelength of [latex]\scriptsize 23.67\ \text{cm}[/latex]. - We know that the frequencies of subsequent harmonics are integer multiples of the first.

 Therefore: [latex]\scriptsize {{f}_{3}}=3{{f}_{1}}=3(440\text{ Hz})=1\ 320\text{ Hz}[/latex]